daveloww/Insurance-Aggregator/README.md

 <br>

 ## Future Work
 Looking to explore and implement authentication and rate limiting plugins on the API gateway.
-This is of interest because access control and prevention of malicious traffic are one of the key benefits of an API gateway.
+This is of interest because access control and prevention of malicious traffic are some of the key benefits of an API gateway.

 [Back To The Top](#Insurance-Aggregator)